Transform your IT from Reactive to Proactive IT | Applixure

 6. Battery wear: affects end-user experience.
 And, as mentioned earlier, a wonderful way to show end-users that IT cares

-7. High memory usage: can lead to crashing software and other hassles, and easy to fix by upgrading RAM
+7. High memory usage: can lead to crashing software and other hassles, and is easy to fix by upgrading RAM

 Once you have collected this actionable data, you can roll up your sleeves and get to work fixing and updating as needed.
 You’ll proactively improve your employees’ IT experience while improving the performance and security of your computer environment.
+Now that does not sound too hard, does it?

 Data mining made easy